 Akwasi was a proud member of; Alpha Phi Alpha Fraternity, Inc., TPA (Texas Publisher's Association), NNPA (National Newspaper Publisher Association), a show host of the radio program titled "The Breakfast Club on Austin radio KAZI. and as well, was on the board of the Millennium Youth Entertainment Complex in Austin, Texas.
 He was a pillar of his community, to put it mild.
 We honor him in the after life by fulfilling his request for being cremated.
 He was a modest man of modest means and would have foregone the elaboration of a memorial but the family found balance in giving the community that loved Akwasi so much an opportunity to gather in one accord to share their thoughts and memories.

 Akwasi departed this life April 2019 after a battle with cancer.
 Although he departed from this Earth Plane, his presence and impression will remain constant.
 The family is forever grateful for all the kind generosity that the community that he gave so much to has in turn stood up and shown tremendous love and support to them.

-To send flowers to Akwasi's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Akwasi Rozelle Evans, please visit our floral store.